 At this point in time our counselling is limited to covenant members and attenders of Christ City, or close relatives of a covenant member/attender.
 Furthermore, we require that anyone who is receiving counselling through our ministry regularly attend one of our neighbourhood churches for the duration of their counselling.
 During this time, they are to consider that church to be their church home.

 The counsellor who will walk alongside you will be a trained biblical counsellor.
 At Christ City we have chosen the Association of Certified Biblical Counsellors (ACBC) as our training and certifying agency.
 All of our counsellors are either trained and certified according to these standards or supervised by someone with ACBC certification.
 Because our counsellors are certified biblical counsellors, they are not governed by any secular agency, nor are they licensed or certified by the Province of British Columbia.

 Due to a constant waitlist, we cannot accommodate requests for particular counsellors.
 However, we do make every effort to match each person with the best counsellor for their particular situation and issue.
 At the same time, we trust all of our counsellors to faithfully counsel from God’s Word and we trust God’s providential sovereignty to place each person with the right counsellor.

 When is counselling available?

-Counselling is available throughout the week at various times depending on counselor availability.
-The more flexible your schedule, the sooner you can begin counseling.
+Counselling is available throughout the week at various times depending on counsellor availability.
+The more flexible your schedule, the sooner you can begin counselling.
 Evening time slots are often the most popular and usually require a longer wait time in order to begin.

 What does it cost?